Graffiti on your property

 Greensborough Police Station - Phone: 9435 1044

-Banyule City Council has developed a comprehensive Graffiti Management Strategy.
+We have developed a comprehensive Graffiti Management Strategy.
 Graffiti within Banyule is addressed via a range of approaches.
-Community Street Art murals are one of the strategies used in order to better manage graffiti hotspots, and to improve community perceptions of safety.
+Community street art murals are one of the strategies used in order to better manage graffiti hotspots, and to improve community perceptions of safety.

-Research indicates that community Street Art murals can be an effective response to sites that are experiencing significant and ongoing illegal graffiti.
-Banyule City Council is committed to identifying suitable street art mural sites in the municipality and works alongside our young street art program participants, street art facilitators and property owners in order to develop appropriate designs and engaging artworks at these sites.
+Research indicates that community street art murals can be an effective response to sites that are experiencing significant and ongoing illegal graffiti.
+We are committed to identifying suitable street art mural sites in the municipality and work alongside our young street art program participants, street art facilitators and property owners in order to develop appropriate designs and engaging artworks at these sites.

 Can we be considered for a mural?

-Private residential property, and property located outside of Banyule City Council is not eligible for consideration for a community street art mural.
+Private residential property, and property located outside of the municipality is not eligible for consideration for a community street art mural.

 Due to third party restrictions, Public Transport property, and property that is the responsibility of another asset or public utility cannot be considered in this program.

-In order to be considered for a Banyule City Council Street Art mural an Expression of Interest form must be completed to register your interest.
+In order to be considered for a Street Art mural the expression of interest form must be completed to register your interest.

-For more information, please contact Banyule City Council Youth & Community Partnerships Team on 9457 9855.
+For more information, please contact our Youth & Community Partnerships team on 9490 4222.